ianmorgan/graph-store/docs/index.md

 Store aggregate state to an event-store using REST, and query using both GraphQL and traditional REST.
 More advanced applications can use [CQRS](https://www.martinfowler.com/bliki/CQRS.html) principle to build custom data integrations and views by simply reducing the underlying event stream.

+This solution is aimed at bring the more traditional CRUD style rapid development stacks (Ruby on Rails et al) into a more modern environment

+There is an <a href="https://hackernoon.com/graphql-and-ddd-the-missing-link-4e992a26b711">article</a> on
+            why GraphQL is nice implementation tool for DDD.
+And this
+            <a href="https://www.infoq.com/presentations/graphql-sdl">presentation</a> walks through a real world
+            project that used GraphQL as the contract between UI and backend developers.

 See the [Online Store Evolution](onlineStoreEvolution) for some more detail.